tock/book/src/course/policies.md

 }
 ```

-If the app has a short ID of `ShortID::LocallyUnique` then it is untrusted (i.e.
+If the app has a short ID of `ShortId::LocallyUnique` then it is untrusted (i.e.
 the kernel could not validate its signature or it was not signed).
 If the app
-has a concrete number as its short ID (i.e. `ShortID::Fixed(u32)`), then we
+has a concrete number as its short ID (i.e. `ShortId::Fixed(u32)`), then we
 consider the app to be trusted.

 To determine how many times the process has already been restarted we can use